 (12)

-Because this study is not a quantification of the true void nucleation rate, but rather an estimation of relative effects, the general shape of a postprocessed supersaturation vs. void nucleation rate curve derived from [?], the framework for developing which is fully summarized in [?].
-This underscores the point that the quantity of interest in this study is the spatially dependent vacancy supersaturation, of which the zero-time void nucleation rate is a very senstitive function.
+Because this study is not a quantification of the true void nucleation rate, but rather an estimation of relative effects, the general shape of a post-processed supersaturation vs. void nucleation rate curve derived from [?], the framework for developing which is fully summarized in [?].
+This underscores the point that the quantity of interest in this study is the spatially dependent vacancy supersaturation, of which the zero-time void nucleation rate is a very sensitive function.
 This function can be seen not to vary considerably in shape over a very wide temperature range of 200K [?,?].
 Therefore, the same void nucleation rate curve shape is used for different conditions and materials to illustrate the strong effect of the more subtle variations in vacancy supersaturation.
-The curve used was for the case of Ni at 427C, with an interstitial/vacancy arrival ratio of .
+The curve used was for the case of Ni at 427°C, with an interstitial/vacancy arrival ratio of .
 The equation is as follows:

 (13)